Navigation Menu+

 Zero Dark Thirty stars Jessica Chastain as ‘Maya’.
 Supporting performances from Jason Clark as ‘Dan’, the CIA’s go-to torturer, and Jennifer Ehle as ‘Jessica’, a CIA operative with a competing theory on how to beat al-Qaeda.
-Featuring hundreds of interchangeable suits as Maya’s CIA bosses, an army of ‘army-guys’, and a seemingly endless number of terrorist suspects in crates.
+It features hundreds of interchangeable suits as Maya’s CIA bosses, an army of ‘army-guys’, and a seemingly endless number of terrorist suspects in crates.
 Cameo appearance by Osama bin Laden’s body double.
-The film was directed by Kathryn Bigelow from a script by Mark Boal.
+Kathryn Bigelow directed the film from a script by Mark Boal.

 Zero Dark Thirty: Logline